robhutters/app/README.md

 I try to tackle two bugs a day if there are any reported.

 I do not work more than four hours a day because productivity plummets beyond that window.
-I can think about the project while doing other life stuff.
-That's how it should be for everyone.
+I think about the project while doing other life stuff.

+## Tech stack

+Postgres backend (Supabase)
+React (TypeScript) front-end

-# Hosted on Netlify
+## Hosted on Netlify

 I have 3 branches, testing, staging, and production.
 Each branch gets its own deploy on Netlify with their own unique URL.